mikhail-moro/simple-classes-shedule-android-app/README.md

 # simple-classes-shedule-android-app

-## Simple android app that can display user month and daily schedule of classes.
+### Simple android app that can display user month and daily schedule of classes

 <sub>Month schedule</sub>